 For most people, exercise comes rooted in fear and goes hand in hand with a “diet.”
-Instead of working out for love of something, people exercise to avoid becoming fat, flabby, and old.
-Other people are driven entirely by vanity.
-While there is a multi-billion dollar industry built around preying on these fears, it’s so much more interesting to focus on doing something for positive reasons and objectives.
-While most gyms are set up to sell exercise using guilt as a weapon, Knotty Yoga is setup to create and facilitate athletes.
+People exercise to avoid becoming fat, flabby, and old.
+While there is a multi-billion dollar industry built around preying on these fears, it’s so much more interesting to take a goal oriented approach and focus on being able to do interesting things with your body and make continual progress.
+This is what training is and is the focus at Knotty Yoga.

 Exercise is the domain of people who run on treadmills and have “chest” and “leg” days.
 Exercise is largely focused on making bodies smaller and selectively making certain body parts bigger.
 It largely has no focus or goal other than looking better in a swimsuit or getting “abs.”

 Training is activity focused.
 A great example would be training to do a marathon, doing a press handstand, moving from a 3.5 to a 4.0 in tennis, or being able to climb a rope without using your legs.
-Instead of isolating certain muscles to work for maximal visual results, athletes use their bodies as they were designed to perform interesting movements and accomplish tasks.
+Instead of isolating certain muscles to work for maximal visual results, athletes set goals and create and execute on a plan for achieving those goals.